9999years/new.becca.ooo/content/trans.md

   around people they are not out to, or they have asked you to use their old name around people they’re not out to.

+    * When you mess up pronouns — which *happens*, we get it, everyone’s human — don’t make a big deal out of it.
+That’s the worst possible reaction.
+      Correct yourself and move on. **Don’t even say sorry.** Move on as quickly as possible.

 * Similarly, **normalize transness**.

     * Ask people for their pronouns when you meet them.